 Here is my easy recipe to make homemade enchilada sauce.
-I originally developed this recipe using a heated blender, the sauce is so incredibly delicious that I had to also try this recipe on stovetop.
+I originally developed this recipe using a heated blender, the sauce is so incredibly delicious that I had to also try this recipe on the stovetop.
 Here are both recipes!

 My family loves Mexican cuisine.
 Over the years I have developed many easy recipes that we enjoy for quick weeknight meals as well as when I am entertaining.
 From my super popular Instant Pot Chicken Tinga Tacos, Fish Tacos to the delicious black bean and corn quesadillas there are several recipes that are on repeat in my kitchen.

-I do like the convenience of buying store bought sauces, but many times I find the freshness is missing.
-This is when I decided to try making it home, looking at ingredients of some of my favorite store-bought sauces.
+I do like the convenience of buying store-bought sauces, but many times I find the freshness is missing.
+This is when I decided to try making it home, looking at the ingredients of some of my favorite store-bought sauces.
 It is a must-have sauce in my Vegetarian Enchilada Casserole Recipe.
 Here is a recipe that works really well as it uses basic pantry ingredients.

 - Fire Roasted Tomatoes - These canned tomatoes are convenient and add tangy & smoky flavors to the sauce

 - Red Onion - Adds a hint of sweetness

 - Garlic - Gresh garlic creamy textures and pungent flavors

 - Chipotle chili in adobo sauce - Available as canned, these chipotle chiles in smoky adobo sauce add the perfect heat and flavor needed in the red enchilada sauce